 The Los Angeles disciplinary system is a bit complex.
 It’s drawing the criticism from the media and individuals within the system as well as outsiders.
 Police officers often feel they are not treated fairly as the current panel composed of police authorities may recommend serious punishment.
 However, outsiders say police officers guilty of misconduct are often protected by disciplinary panels and instead of being fired, they continue working as if nothing ever happened.
 Amendment C reinforces this behavior and supports the long history of scandals among police authorities in Los Angeles.

 New changes coming up

-As of right now, police officers are judged under a panel made up of two officers and one civilian.
+As of right now, police officers have judged under a panel made up of two officers and one civilian.
 In the new amendment, this scenario will completely change as three civilians will join the board.
 With no high-rank officers being in charge, chances are the police will get away with anything.
 How can a panel of civilians only make a reasonable judgment?
-This is exactly what the police wants.
+This is exactly what the police want.